|Europa Cup 2012|

 GK: Abel Resino (Spain)

-Nicknamed the "Cat", he came to Atletico Madrid in 1986 from lowly CD Ciempozuelos and stayed there until 1995.
+Abel Resino was nicknamed the "Cat".
+He came to Atletico Madrid in 1986 from lowly CD Ciempozuelos and stayed there until 1995.
 He won back-to-back Cops del rey in 1991 and 1992.
 He won the Zamora Trophy in 1990-1991 season.
-He played for Rayo Vallecano at the end of his career.
+He spent a season playing for Rayo Vallecano at the end of his career.
 He earned two caps for Span in 1991.

 GK: Jose Molina (Spain)

-Joined Atletico Madrid in 1995, he helped the club win a Double (league and Copa del Rey) in his first year.
+Jose Molina joined Atletico Madrid in 1995, he helped the club win a Double (league and Copa del Rey) in his first year.
 However, after Atletico Madrid relegated after the 1999-2000 season, he moved to Deportivo La Coruna and lasted until 2006.
 He played one season with Levante.
 He made his national team debut in 1996 as an outfielder because the team had used up all the subs.
+He had 9 caps in total.

 GK: Thibaut Courtois (Belgium)

-He joined Chelsea from Genk in 2011, but he was sent away to Atletico Madrid immediately.
+Thibaut Courtois joined Chelsea from Genk in 2011, but he was sent away to Atletico Madrid immediately.
 He won the Europa League in his first season and then, a Copa del Rey in his second season.
 In his final season, Atletico Madrid reached the Final of the Champions' League, but lost to Real Madrid.
-He was the starting keeper for Belgium at World Cup 2014 and Euro 2016.
+He was the starting keeper for Belgium at World Cup 2014 and 2018, and Euro 2016.

 RB: Tomas (Spain)

 Tomas joined Atletico Madrid in 1984 and stayed there until 1996.
 His last season was the year Atletico Madrid won the Double.
 He played two more years in the lower division before retiring.
 He was capped 19 times.
-He started most of the games at WC 1986 and Euro 1988.
+He started most of the games at the 1986 World Cup Finals in Mexico and the 1988 European Championship in West Germany.

 RB: Feliciano Rivilla (Spain)